Renewable Upper-Year Scholarships

 Among the most prestigious at the Law School, the Blake, Cassels & Graydon LLP Awards were established in 1999 through the generosity of the partners of the firm.
 Blakes’ Scholars (as the recipients are known) are selected on the basis of academic achievement and financial need.
 Additional selection criteria may include membership in a disadvantaged group as outlined by the Ontario Human Rights Commission, or whether individuals have multiple responsibilities and limited support.

 Each year, approximately three students who achieve a minimum A standing at the completion of first year and who demonstrate financial need will be eligible to receive an award in their second year of studies.
-Recipients who maintain an academic standing in the top 20% of the class and continue to demonstrate financial need will receive a further award in their third year of the program.
+Recipients who maintain a B+ average and continue to demonstrate financial need will receive a further award in their third year of the program.
 One of the three awards in each year may be granted to a student in the combined JD/MBA Program who has completed his or her first year of the JD program at Osgoode.
 The recipient will also be eligible for an award in the subsequent year of studies provided that the student meets the renewable conditions of the award.
 The funds for this award were matched by the Ontario Government and accordingly are available only to Canadian citizens/permanent residents who reside in Ontario.

 Bertrand Gerstein Scholarship